stdale/snap/docs/SNAPTELD.md

---rest-cert value                            A path to a certificate to use for HTTPS deployment of Snap's REST API --rest-key value                             A path to a key file to use for HTTPS deployment of Snap's REST API --rest-auth                                  Enables Snap's REST API authentication --rest-load-path                             A configurable path from which the API loads plugins --pprof                                      Enables profiling tools --tribe-node-name value                      Name of this node in tribe cluster (default: hostname) [$SNAP_TRIBE_NODE_NAME] --tribe                                      Enable tribe mode [$SNAP_TRIBE]
+--rest-cert value                            A path to a certificate to use for HTTPS deployment of Snap's REST API --rest-key value                             A path to a key file to use for HTTPS deployment of Snap's REST API --rest-auth                                  Enables Snap's REST API authentication --pprof                                      Enables profiling tools --tribe-node-name value                      Name of this node in tribe cluster (default: hostname) [$SNAP_TRIBE_NODE_NAME] --tribe                                      Enable tribe mode [$SNAP_TRIBE]